trincadev/samgis-be/README.md

 ## Dependencies installation and local tests
-The docker build process needs only the classic requirements.txt, instead for local development and sphinx-docs build there is `Pipfile` (sphinx docs is hosted on Cloudflare Pages).
+The docker build process needs only the classic requirements.txt (here renamed to `requirements_dockerfile.txt`), instead for local development and sphinx-docs build there is `Pipfile` (sphinx docs is hosted on Cloudflare Pages).